sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 Important note: wiimote suport is NOT enabled by default on the TTGO.
 I have experienced slowness at least once when developing, but seems to have gone forever.
 It may happen when the option is enabled, but a Wiimote has never been paired.
 I'm not completely sure, your mileage may vary.

-You can enable wiimote support uncommenting `#define WIIMOTE_PRESENT` in config.h
+You can enable wiimote support uncommenting `#define WIIMOTE_PRESENT` in hardconfig.h

 ## OSD Menu